pantheon-systems/documentation/source/content/guides/logs-pantheon/06-faq-logs.md

 ### Can I log to the system logger and access syslog?

-No, syslog is not available.
+No, syslog is unavailable.
 Technically, you can log Drupal events using the syslog module, but you won't be able to read or access them.
 You can use the [error_log](https://secure.php.net/manual/en/function.error-log.php) function to log to the php-error.log, which is accessible in the logs directory.

 ### Can I access Apache Solr logs?

-No, access to Apache Solr logs is not available.
-For more information on debugging Solr, refer to the documentation on [Pantheon Search](/solr).
+No, access to Apache Solr logs is unavailable.
+Refer to the documentation on [Pantheon Search](/solr) for more information on debugging Solr.

 ### Can I download Varnish logs?

-No, Varnish logs are not available for download.
+No, Varnish logs are unavailable for download.

 ### How do I enable error logging for WordPress?